An interview with former Bucs DE Keith McCants

 Being able to tell about my life experience and hoping to help someone else.
 Hoping to teach people, especially younger people, not to make the same mistakes I made and how to avoid them.

 Do you hold any regrets over your NFL career?

 Yes: I wish I would not have played hurt and taken all the pain pills.

-And any message you would like to send to Buccaneer fans in the UK and around the world?
+And any message you would like to send to Buccaneer fans around the world?

 They are some of the most loyal fans in the world.
 A sincere thank you for all the love and support.